ibm-cloud-docs/satellite/compliance.md

 {{site.data.keyword.satelliteshort}} Link uses a zero-trust model: {{site.data.keyword.cloud_notm}} has no access to your workloads by default.
 Any management of infrastructure in your location that is initiated by {{site.data.keyword.IBM_notm}} SREs occurs through the {{site.data.keyword.satelliteshort}} API server, which exists in {{site.data.keyword.cloud_notm}}, and any management of {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} service cluster masters occurs through the default `openshift-api-<cluster_ID>` Link endpoint for that cluster.

 The access through the `openshift-api-<cluster_ID>` endpoint is isolated from your workloads and the network connections, such as the Link endpoints, that your workloads use.
-The `openshift-api-<cluster_ID>` provides access only to the {{site.data.keyword.satelliteshort}} location control plane. {{site.data.keyword.IBM_notm}} SREs have no access to the hosts that are assigned as worker nodes of your {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} service clusters, where you run workloads in your location, because no default Link endpoints are created for workloads that run on these worker nodes, and all SSH access is disabled as part of the host bootstrapping process.
+The `openshift-api-<cluster_ID>` provides access only to the {{site.data.keyword.satelliteshort}} location control plane. {{site.data.keyword.IBM_notm}} SREs have no access to the hosts that are assigned as worker nodes of your {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} service clusters, where you run workloads in your location, because no default Link endpoints are created for workloads that run on these worker nodes, and all Secure Shell (SSH) access is disabled as part of the host bootstrapping process.

 ### How can I monitor and manage {{site.data.keyword.IBM_notm}} access into my location?
 {: #operational-access-monitor}